Learn about the requirements needed, depending on the equipment, to begin pursuing employment.

 Cranes

 For the vast majority of future crane operators, this means achieving certification through the National Commission for the Certification of Crane Operators (NCCCO).
-At PTS, once you complete your crane operator program you will face NCCCO examinations.
-Once those exams are passed, you will receive formal certification.
+At PTS, once you complete your crane operator program you will take the NCCCO exam.
+Once your exams are passed, you will receive formal certification.
 You can continue to pursue additional training (on other crane types for instance) but there is no other next step needed in order to find employment.

 If you’re seeking NCCCO Crane Certification for the first time, you should be aware of the specifics of the exam and the training provided by PTS will ensure you’re prepared.
 Certification is only valid for five years, and when seeking to extend that certification candidates must complete all of their requirements (including the exam) in the 12-month window prior to the certification expiration date.
 PTS also offers a Prep & Test program for those seeking a fast track toward recertification.